penfever/sos-bench/README.md

-# Style over Substance: Failure modes of LLM judges in alignment benchmarking
+# Style Outweighs Substance: Failure modes of LLM judges in alignment benchmarking

 ![](./figures/mismo-fig.png)

-This codebase stores the complete artifacts and describes how to reproduce or extend the results from the paper "Style over Substance: Failure modes of LLM judges in alignment benchmarking".
+This codebase stores the complete artifacts and describes how to reproduce or extend the results from the paper "Style Outweighs Substance: Failure modes of LLM judges in alignment benchmarking".

 # List of Benchmarks